lillixn/CodePathGroup2/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Mobile:** The app is with users 24/7 so they can quickly enter in calories while on the go with ease and utilizes a camera and location enabled       services.
 - **Story:**
 - **Market:**
+     -Has the potential to help thousands of users.
+     -This app doesn’t serve a niche group, instead it serves a wide variety of users.
+Those who are aiming to lose weight, maintain a healthy weight, or         increase their calories for bulking can all benefit from this app
+     -Audience includes ages 15-80 yrs, all genders, races, identities, etc.
 - **Habit:**
+      -A user could use this app frequently, whether they’d like to track their calories every day or track specific goals(weeks, months, years, etc)
+      -The user will keep coming back to receive motivational messages and see their progress in real time
 - **Scope:**
+      -This program will be moderately challenging, considering that we will be adding two mobile-oriented features to this calorie app.
+We believe that we         will face challenges with this app, but feel confident that we will be able to meet our goals and complete the app.

 ## Product Spec